 Platform: Game Boy Advance

-In North America, the game was accompanied by a standalone GameCube title, Metroid Prime.
-Anyone who owned both games could link them together by connecting the GBA’s link cable to the GameCube console to unlock additional content.
+In North America, the game was accompanied by a standalone GameCube title, Metroid Prime, and anyone who owned both games could link them together via the GBA link cable to unlock additional content.

 Release Date: November 17, 2002